Join Sophie-stication Nation

 - Start applying for jobs.
 Believe it or not, it takes a long time to get a job.
 Many jobs will allow you to apply if you are about to graduate.
 I would say start doing this in your last 6-9 months.
 Because it can take a while for the interview process to start and they can always keep your information on file when you graduate.

 Okay that is all the information I have.
-I am confident that through following these steps, you will not be an unemployed college graduate for long.
+I am confident that through following these steps, you will not be an unemployed college graduate for long and good luck to finding a job after graduation.

 As an added bonus join Sophie-stication Nation (click here) and get the “Finding a Job Worksheet” and “Ways To Get A Promotion Worksheet.”
 For Free!